reallyMilo/reallyMilo.github.io/index.md

 ---
 [Cape Town Stadium](https://capetownstadium.co.za/)
 <br>
 A custom WordPress site created for the city of Cape Town to showcase the city's stadium.
-I worked on creating the frontend and backend of this site.
+I responsible for creating the frontend and backend functionality of this site.

 *Project completed at Hero Strategic Marketing*
 <br><br>